danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/Implementation.typ

 == Test Data Generation
 To verify the proper functioning of the transceiver, synthetic packet data was required.
 Additionally, all sideband signals and control signals would need to be generated appropriately to ensure all inputs were valid.

-The test data encoded DVB-S2 frame and packet, as well as AXI packet, counters into the data field.
-This allowed easier debugging of the resulting waveforms.
+The test data encoded DVB-S2 frame and packet, as well as AXI packet, counters into the data field to ease debugging of the resulting waveforms.
 Only 8 bits were available, so these were assigned accordingly: A single frame may contain hundreds of small packets and thousands of AXI packets.
 These counters would rollover and were zero indexed.
 The resulting packet structure is shown in @test-packet-struct, and the flow for generation in @gendata-struct.

 #figure(
   image("../Figures/Implementation/Packets/Synth-AXI-Packet.svg"),